indiesoftby/defold-playable-ads/README.md

 ```

 > [!NOTE]
-> If your ad is for Unity Ads, change the links to App Store and Google Play in the `playable_ad/manifests/web/engine_template.html` file at the very bottom in the `doClick()` function.
-This should be done directly in this file, as a playable ad testing tools of the ad platforms usually require these links to be directly in the html file.
+> If your ad is for Unity Ads, AppLovin and other MRAID compatible ad platforms, change the links to App Store and Google Play in game.project in the Playable Ads section.
+The values will be injected into the final HTML since playable ad testing tools of the ad platforms usually require these links to be directly in the html file.

 > [!TIP]
 > 99% of playable ad build time with the script presented here takes a build on the remote Defold extender server.
 And usually it is about 1-2 minutes!
 So we advise you to develop your ad as a normal game and be pleased with super fast desktop builds.
 And only when you are ready to upload the playable ad to the ad system, then run the playable ad build script.